 - When some organic feedstock is subjected to pyrolysis, the following processes are known to take place.

-- In the temperature range that lies between 100 degrees celsius and 500 degrees celsius, most of the common organic molecules that are present in the organic feedstock undergo a decomposition reaction and break down into smaller molecules.
-For sugars, the ideal temperature range under these conditions for a decomposition reaction lies in between 160 degrees celsius and 180 degrees celsius.
-If there is any cellulose present in the feedstock, it will undergo decomposition when the temperature of the environment reaches 350 degrees celsius.
+- In the temperature range that lies between 100 degrees Celsius and 500 degrees Celsius, most of the common organic molecules that are present in the organic feedstock undergo a decomposition reaction and break down into smaller molecules.
+For sugars, the ideal temperature range under these conditions for a decomposition reaction lies between 160 degrees Celsius and 180 degrees Celsius.
+If there is any cellulose present in the feedstock, it will undergo decomposition when the temperature of the environment reaches 350 degrees Celsius.
 Another common compound that begins to undergo decomposition at such temperatures is lignin – a vital component of wood.
-However, lignin is known to continue releasing volatile products during pyrolysis processes up to temperatures of 500 degrees celsius.
+However, lignin is known to continue releasing volatile products during pyrolysis processes up to temperatures of 500 degrees Celsius.
 Other notable products of this decomposition reaction include carbon dioxide, carbon monoxide, and water.

 Examples of Pyrolysis

 Several processes are known to involve pyrolysis.
 Some common examples of the different types of processes in which pyrolysis can occur are listed below.

 - The process of dry distillation, which involves the heating of solid substances in order to obtain gaseous processes, is known to be a type of pyrolysis of solids.
 One common application of such processes is in obtaining sulphuric acid from sulphates.